-Appointed Deputy Chair and CEO for five years from 11 June 2018 until 10 June 2023
+Appointed Deputy Chair and CEO 11 June 2018 for 5 years

 Creina Chapman has held a number of senior executive and strategic adviser roles at commercial media companies; Southern Cross Austereo, News Corp, Publishing & Broadcasting Limited and the Nine Network.
 Her experience in the media and communications sector is gained from organisations spanning television, radio, print, mobile services, podcasting and online services which serve metropolitan, regional and remote Australian markets.

 Creina has also been a senior policy adviser to Federal members of Parliament including Senator Richard Alston, Minister for Communications and the Arts, and Treasurer Joe Hockey MP.

 Mr Adam Suckling, Full-time Member